The Nature Centre will be closed November 11 - In observance of Remembrance Day

 Remember - your shoreline starts at your front door - litter that enters storm drains at the street level will generally lead directly into the river.
 Cleaning up litter ANYWHERE is helpful and makes a big difference to our watershed's health!

-If you need supplies, visit the Helen Schuler Nature Centre anytime between 10am-12noon to pick up gloves, a bag, and data sheet, then go for a stroll and track the litter you pick up!
-When you are done, submit your data as part of the national Great Canadian Shoreline Cleanup database.
+Register your Shoreline Clean-up here.
+The Nature Centre can provide up gloves, bags, and data sheets, then go for a stroll and track the litter you pick up!
+When you are done, submit your data to us as part of the national Great Canadian Shoreline Cleanup database.

 Please track the litter you find using the data card